 TIF Policy requires a proposed TID have an economic "generator" i.e. at least one private development project that generates increment to finance TID costs, or a TID shall be identified as a "speculative TID".
-TID #46 is proposed as a speculative TID, as defined in the "City of Madison TIF Goals, Objectives, and Process", Section 3.2 (2) (a-g).
-The determination of economic feasibility herein, including such TIF generators, is based on potential development through 2025, as described in the "City of Madison TIF Goals, Objectives, and Process", Section 3.2 (2) (g).
+TID #47 anticipates the construction of a new commercial / manufacturing building by Extreme Engineering in the Silicon Prairie business park.